carpentries-lab/good-enough-practices/_episodes/04-collaboration.md

 ### Make the project citable.

-by including a `CITATION`
-file in the project's home directory that describes how to cite this project as a whole, and where to find (and how to cite) any data sets, code, figures, and other artifacts that have their own DOIs.
+A `CITATION` file describes how to cite this project as a whole, and where to find (and how to cite) any data sets, code, figures, and other artifacts that have their own DOIs.
 The example below shows the `CITATION` file for the